Medical Records in the Digital Age

 mandates, you must also translate their contents, - a task hampered by jargon, abbreviations,

 unfamiliar words and various digital formats.

-Save time and resources when obtaining records and researching medical terminology!
+Save time, costs and resources when obtaining records and researching medical terminology!

 Sam Hodge’s unmatched energy, graphic–intense format and entertaining delivery guide you

 to case clarifying sense as he shares productive tips regarding: